 Be careful When Hiring An “Immigration Consultant”

-There are many individuals in Canada and abroad that claim to be Immigration Consultants, but are not recognized by the ICCRC or Citizenship and Immigration Canada.
+There are many individuals in Canada and abroad that claim to be authorized to help, but are not recognized by the ICCRC or Citizenship and Immigration Canada.
 In recent years, the government of Canada has been somewhat successful in rooting out many of these unscrupulous practitioners, but unfortunately many still remain.
 Therefore, it is extremely important for individuals to investigate and identify those whom they are hiring as recognized by ICCRC and Citizenship and Immigration Canada as “authorized” representatives.
 They need to be a Regulated Canadian Immigration Consultant.
 The Canadian government has a website to learn if your immigration consultant is authorized.

 Immigration Help You Can Trust!